hpe-container-platform-community/hcp-demo-env-aws-terraform/docs/README-MAPR-LDAP.md

-## Experimental Instructions for setting up LDAP in MapR
+## Set up LDAP in MapR to expose a Volume to an external posix client

 See here for more info: http://docs.bluedata.com/50_mapr-control-system